Sebo Shahbazian

-Sebo Shahbazian (born September 25, 1980 in Iran) is a retired Iranian football player who usually played as a defender.
+Sebo Shahbazian (born September 25, 1980) is a retired Iranian football player who usually played as a defender.
 He played for the IPL club Saba Battery FC during the 2006–2007 season.

 Club career

 Shahbazian started his career at the Tehran side Pas Tehran before moving to Iranian Giants Esteghlal FC.
 In 2006 Shahbazian was transferred to Saba Battery FC.